 The ZIMYAS members must have received their Ph.D. no longer than 3 to 10 years at the time of application.
 They must be Zimbabweans affiliated with a university or a research institution in Zimbabwe or in the Diaspora.
 The ZIMYAS membership is for up to five years with no possibility of re-election.
 However, after the end of a term, members can become life-long members of the ZIMYAS alumni network.

-The members of ZIMYA are promising young scholars with a demonstrable record of outstanding scholarship and research excellence in their area of study.
-All Young Academy members are expected to make active contributions to the goals and activities of the Young Academy such as taking part in the development of national science policies, establishing local Young Academy chapters at their institutions, promoting science education in local communities, and collaborating with other ZIMYA members across disciplines to address current issues if scientific interest at a societal or global level.
+The members of ZIMYAS are promising young scholars with a demonstrable record of outstanding scholarship and research excellence in their area of study.
+All Young Academy members are expected to make active contributions to the goals and activities of the Young Academy such as taking part in the development of national science policies, establishing local Young Academy chapters at their institutions, promoting science education in local communities, and collaborating with other ZIMYAS members across disciplines to address current issues if scientific interest at a societal or global level.

 The call for nominations of young scientists as members of ZIMYAS is now open.
 Applications are sought from young, independent scholars who combine the highest level of research excellence with a proven passion for delivering impact.